JeevalShah/InfrastructureDeficit_GenAI/README.md

 - LangChain
 - Groq API access

-## Usage
+### Usage
 1. Run the Streamlit app: streamlit run app.py

-2. 2.
-Select a dataset from the sidebar.
+2. Select a dataset from the sidebar.
 3. Enter your question about the data in the text input field.
 4. Click "Get Answer" to receive AI-generated insights.
 5. View any generated charts and your question history.

-## Configuration
+### Configuration
 - The `datasets` dictionary in the script can be modified to include additional datasets.
 - The AI model can be adjusted by changing the `model_name` in the `ChatGroq` initialization.

-## Conclusion
+## Conclusion & Recommendations
 The models developed in this project demonstrate a high degree of accuracy in predicting the AIDI.
 The Gradient Boosting model, in particular, showed excellent performance with an R² score close to 1.0, indicating a strong predictive capability.

-## Recommendations
+The following recommendation were made:

 - Improved Data Collection: Future work should focus on collecting more granular data for each infrastructure sector to improve model accuracy.

 - Scaling Up: The current model is a prototype.
 Scaling it to real-world applications would involve using larger datasets and more sophisticated algorithms.

 - Additional Features: Incorporating additional features such as economic indicators and demographic data may improve prediction accuracy.

 ## How to Use
 To run the project, follow these steps: